 The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing students for 'model society and global citizenship'.
+This is in the context of a whole-school approach to preparing students for 'model society and global citizenship' and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our:

 - Behaviour policy

 - Pastoral support system

 - Planned programme of PSHE, which is inclusive and delivered regularly, tackling issues such as:

 - Healthy and respectful relationships

+- Boundaries and consent

 - Stereotyping, prejudice and equality

 - Body confidence and self-esteem

+- How to recognise an abusive relationship (including coercive and controlling behaviour)